TheDeveloper/marshal/README.md

 Just a spec for now.
 I'm still kicking about ideas.
 The rest is still to come :-)

 In the meantime, please give feedback.
 If you've found this, then you've probably got a specific use case in mind.
-Let me know what you intend to do any feel free to suggest features/improvements.
+Let me know what you intend to do and feel free to suggest features/improvements.
 Message me on GitHub or create a pull request with your suggestions.

 # Marshal